asyncapi/glee/docs/pages/auth-concept/userPassword.md

 ```

-**The Client asyncapi.yaml file does not need to implement all the security requirements in the server, it only needs to implement the ones that it uses like `userPassword` here.**
+**The Client asyncapi.yaml file does not need to implement all the security requirements in the server, it only needs to implement the ones that it uses like &*userPassword* here.**

 ### Client Side